-Denali is home to North America’s highest peak, the awe-inspiring Mt.
-McKinley.
-McKinley is surrounded by equally spectacular peaks to create a majesty of natural beauty for sightseers, mountain climbers, hikers, and researchers.
+Denali is home to North America’s highest peak, the awe-inspiring Denali.
+Denali is surrounded by equally spectacular peaks to create a majesty of natural beauty for sightseers, mountain climbers, hikers, and researchers.
 Denali encompasses 6 million acres of mountains, glaciers, and wildlands.
 It is a sub-arctic ecosystem that supports a myriad of life.
-Grizzly bears and wolves roam its slopes between herds of Dall sheep and gangly moose.
+Grizzly bears and wolves roam its slopes between herds of Dall sheep and towering moose.
 Birds and wildflowers grace its corridors in the warm season.

 The park, originally designated as Mt.
 McKinley National Park in 1917, was named an international biosphere preserve in 1976.
 Four years later, it was also established as a wilderness area and incorporated into Denali National Park and Preserve.

 Denali is a beautiful destination for an Alaskan cruise, with several opportunities for exploration and recreation.
 Bus tours, ranger-naturalist talks, mountaineering and backcountry backpacking are all popular activities, and dog-mushing and skiing are ideal for the winter visitor.

 Alaska has some of the most famous weather patterns of any U.S. state.
 Because Alaska is so far north of the equator, its tilt relative to the sun is particularly extreme.
 In winter, it tilts so far that the sun makes its full rotation low on the horizon, and the Far North is known for its days of 24 hours of darkness.
 However, in summer, the sun does not set for 84 days in the most northern reaches!